-Every year, thousands of PR hopefuls send in applications to the Immigration and Checkpoints Authority of Singapore (ICA).
-With a choice position in the economy, a stable government, world-renowned healthcare, a myriad of benefits for locals and PRs alike, and residents from all walks of life, Singapore is a highly sought-after destination for many to settle down.
+Every year, thousands send applications to become Singapore PRs.
+With a choice position in the economy, a stable government, world-renowned healthcare, Singapore is a highly sought-after destination for many to settle down.

 Approximately, you can expect to receive an acceptance or rejection letter in four to six months.
 If you have been accepted, congratulations are in order!
 You may now proceed to complete the protocol at the ICA building.